KaveIO/KaveToolbox/README.md

   * All mirrors listed here must follow the same directory structure as the main repository, this looks like: **mirror/os-version(s)/KaveToolbox/toolbox-version(s)/files.ext**
   * See more details below in setting up such a cache

+* Optional: Additional installation options
+  * The installer script has more options to help steer the installation
+  * take a look at the --help for the KaveInstall script for more details.
+Examples include automatically cleaning old versions from /opt.

 Troubleshooting:

 * "Warning: end of file not at end of line" during installation: this means you don't have enough virtual memory for the compilation of root.
 Modify configuration file for "low memory mode"